 TITLE 595.
 DEPARTMENT OF PUBLIC SAFETY

-Persons wishing to present their views in writing may do so before 5:00 p.m. on March 19, 2020 at the following address: Kimberly Dammen, Office of Legislative Services, Department of Public Safety, P.O.
-Box 11415, Oklahoma City, OK 73136, or Kimberly.Dammen@dps.ok.gov.
+Persons wishing to submit their views in writing may do so before March 19, 2021, at 4:45 p.m. at the following address: Latosha Carrillo, Department of Public Safety - Legal Division, P.O.
+Box 11415, Oklahoma City, OK 73111, or firstname.lastname@example.org.

 REQUESTS FOR COMMENTS FROM BUSINESS ENTITIES:

-The Department of Public Safety requests that business entities affected by these proposed rules provide the Department, within the comment period, in dollar amounts if possible, the increase in the level of direct services, revenue loss, or other costs expected to be incurred by costs such as fees, and the indirect costs such as reporting, record keeping, equipment, construction, labor, professional the particular business entity due to compliance with the proposed rules.
-Business entities may submit this information in writing to Kimberly Dammen, Office of Legislative Services, Department of Public Safety, P.O.
-Box 11415, Oklahoma City, OK 73136, or emailed to Kimberly.Dammen@dps.ok.gov by 5:00 p.m. on March 19, 2020.
+Business entities affected by these proposed rules are requested to provide the agency with information, in dollar amounts if possible, about the increase in the level of direct costs, indirect costs, or other costs expected to be incurred by the business entity due to compliance with the proposed rules.
+Business entities may submit this information during the comment period in the same manner described for comments from the public.

 COPIES OF PROPOSED RULES: